roy-cruz/ReferenceRunRank/README.md

     - Example: [`configs/refrank_config_example.json`](configs/refrank_config_example.json)
 * "Golden" JSON or configuration file to generate one (Optional)
     - Can be an official, or a user defined golden JSON.
 There are multiple ways to generate your own Golden JSON:
         - The argument `--golden_config` accepts a path to a configuration JSON which contains the logic to auto-generate a golden JSON when running RRR.
 A simple example configuration is included in [`configs/runreg_logic.json`](configs/runreg_logic.json).
-Note that to use this option you will need aCERN SSO client ID  and secret (instructions on how to obtain these are linked in [Relevant Documentation](#relevant-documentation)).
+Note that to use this option you will need a CERN SSO client ID  and secret (instructions on how to obtain these are linked in [Relevant Documentation](#relevant-documentation)).
+You will need to add these to the included template [.env](.env) file.
         - [DQM Explore](https://github.com/CMSTrackerDPG/DQMExplore) includes the command `fetch_golden` with which you can generate your own golden JSON from the command line.
         - You can use the [JSON portal](https://cmsrunregistry.web.cern.ch/json_portal) in Run Registry to create your own golden JSON.
 * Target run: